My passion is to help others establish full, healthy lifestyles, through whole foods, exercises, mindfulness, and creative counseling.

 But without strong mental health, having a strong body doesn’t matter.
 Learning how to stay calm and centered, even in challenging situations, through meditation, and other healing methods, helped me to see life with a positive mindset.
 Which in turn, helped me to face the good, and the bad, with open arms.
 We never know what tomorrow will bring.
 Most of the time we can do more than just endure the bad, we can learn from it.
 Learning from the bad helps us appreciate, even more, the good things life has to offer.

 In Fall 2012, I opened Your-Movement Wellness Center as an oasis from the chaos of New York City life.
 My studio is a calm space where New Yorkers can feel refreshed – turning off the noise in their heads to tune-in to their greater self.
-Together, we have built a community where every one feels welcome to work-out in a friendly and non-judgmental environment.
+Together with my stuff, we have built a community where every one feels welcome to work-out in a friendly and non-judgmental environment.
 I wanted more people to understand their inner self, and feel balanced in mind and body.
-In the studio we specialize in small intimate classes so that each student can get one-on-one attention.
-My goal is that even after just one class we can help improve students’ form.
-Creating a lasting impact.

 When I first started working-out daily, I was doing it wrong, with poor alignment.
 This led to injuries in my knee and shoulder.
 In my private sessions I focus on correct alignment.
 Everyone should know a safe way to exercise.
 My growing knowledge, and my practice of Pilates and Yoga has led me to a full recovery.
 I know the healing benefits of practice first-hand.
 Everyone can benefit from taking Yoga and Pilates.
 They improve focus and concentration, reduce pain, loosen tight muscles, and improve posture.